kuleuven/mango-metadata-from-tables/docs/construct_path_from_columns.md

 `'/zone/home/project/collection/subcollection/filename.extension'`

-Ideally, your table contains a column with this literal information.
+Ideally, your table contains a column with this literal information, or with a relative path to be combined with a working directory.
-Alternatively, by putting a column name between two curly braces (`{{ }}`), you can inject a value from another column into the path.
+Alternatively, by putting a column name between [two curly braces](https://jinja.palletsprojects.com/en/stable/templates/#variables) (`{{ }}`), you can inject a value from another column into the path.
-Mind that there should be spaces between the curly braces and the column name.
 As example, let's imagine an Excel file with the following contents:

 | sample | lab           | experiment  |